Australia No.3 bank clinches union deal for staff to work from home | Science-Environment

 Some of Australia's biggest companies, including NAB and larger rival Commonwealth Bank of Australia (CBA), have set minimum office attendance requirements.
 But the country's capital city office vacancies remain around one-sixth, far higher than pre-pandemic levels, amid entrenched resistence.
 The FSU said in a statement the agreement was a win for thousands of bank workers, adding that it would pressure other large Australian banks to match the new benchmark set by NAB.

 A NAB spokesperson said the deal reflected the bank's guidelines since 2021 of at least two or three days a week in the office but highlighted "the option for colleagues to apply for flexible working arrangements" as defined in the country's workplace laws.
-The deal comes two days after the FSU took CBA, the country's biggest bank which has 49,000 staff, to the industrial regulator to object to a directive to return to the office 50% of the time.
+The deal comes two days after the FSU took CBA, the country's biggest bank which has 49,000 staff, to the industrial regulator to object to a directive to return to the office 50% of the time from this month.

 In its complaint to the Fair Work Commission, the union said CBA's return-to-office directive would force staff to spend more money on commuting and child care and lose two to three hours a day travelling to and from work.
-CBA did not respond to a request for comment.
+A CBA spokesperson said the company respected bank's existing union agreement "and those matters that require consultation".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)